 Absolutely.
 In fact, I have a dream to someday open a pet sanctuary, where I will adopt senior dogs for their forever homes.
 Senior dogs deserve to live out their life with love and family surrounding them.
 And that’s my goal.
 One dog at a time.
 One senior at a time.

-As I’m sure many of you are wondering, how and why did I end up naming my interior design firm, Homeward Hound Interiors?
+As I’m sure many of you are wondering, how and why did I end up naming my business HHI Studio (aka Homeward Hound Interiors)?

 The answer is relatively easy…my love for dogs, especially my dogs, sparked the need for a name for my firm that would incorporate my furbabies.

 Before I introduce the 3 pups in my life right now, I want to take a moment to spotlight and remember my sweet angel girl, Pebbles.
-She was taken from us way too soon last August.
-Pebbles was in my life for many career and personal struggles.
+She was taken from us way too soon in August of 2017.
+Pebbles was in my life for many career and personal struggles and celebrations.
 She was the first dog that was truly mine, not just a family dog.
 She helped me get through so much and I thank her for the years she gave me.
-Though, I still miss her every day.
+I still miss her every day.
+She’s the angel with paws watching over me.

-The oldest of my herd is Maggie (aka Mags, Old Lady).
-She’s 18 years old and still going strong.
-She loves to sleep, but lives for breakfast and dinner.
-Such a sweet girl!
-We adopted when she was 13, but it seems like we’ve had her forever!!
+The oldest of my herd is Maggie (aka Mags or Old Lady).
+She’s 19 years old and still going strong.
+She loves to sleep, but lives for breakfast and dinner (and second dinner).
+Mags is such a sweet girl!
+We adopted her when she was 13, but it seems like we’ve had her forever because she fits in with our herd so well.

-Next, we have Maggie 2, aka Maggie, who is 10 years old.
+Next, we have Maggie 2, aka Maggie, who is 11 years old.
 She came to us in 2016 having lived with several other families, 3 in 6 years.
-Needless to say, she has indeed found her forever home with us!!
+Needless to say, she has indeed found her forever home with us!
 She’s 75 pounds of lap dog.
 And, we call her an honorary beagle, because she truly believes she’s one of them 🤣

-And our baby is Blue, almost 5 years old, but indeed is the baby!
+And our baby is Blue (aka Boo Boo or Blue Berry).
+While he will be 6 in August, he is indeed the baby!
 He originally came from Florida, but seems to enjoy all 4 seasons here in Virginia.
 He loves to hunt in our back yard, and the neighbors know him well because of it 😂

 If you follow me here on the blog, Instagram, and Facebook, you’ll get to see more of the herd…and often 😉